-Extremely rugged and even designed for possible lengthy burial in the ground as part of an equipment cache, these radios have a Cool Factor 36.6 db higher than any plastic RiceBox ever made by KenYaeIc.
-They were, and are extremely reliable, fun and quite EMP-proof.
-GRC-109′s will be operational and operating LOOOONG after those custom LCD displays and proprietary microscopic microprocessors flame out in all those modern, boring appliances.
+Extremely rugged and designed to survive parachute drops and ground pounders; they were built and tested to withstand lengthy burial in the ground or even under 16 feet of water (“with or without top cover”) as part of a clandestine equipment cache.
+These sets have a Cool Factor 36.6 db higher than any plastic RiceBox ever made by KenYaeIc.
+They were, and are extremely reliable, rugged and even quite EMP-resistant.

 Listen in !
 Click the “arrow” button…